timlabs/uscode/United States Code/TITLE 19-CUSTOMS DUTIES/CHAPTER 04-TARIFF ACT OF 1930/SUBTITLE III-ADMINISTRATIVE PROVISIONS/Part III-Ascertainment, Collection, and Recovery of Duties/Part III-Ascertainment, Collection, and Recovery of Duties.md

   * #### (B) Confidential or privileged material
     * The confidential or privileged status accorded to any documents, comments, or information shall be preserved in any action under this section.
 Notwithstanding the preceding sentence, the court may examine, in camera, the confidential or privileged material, and may disclose such material under such terms and conditions as it may order.

-* #### (3) Effect of decisions by NAFTA or United States-Canada binational panels
+* #### (3) Effect of decisions by United States-Canada or USMCA binational panels
-  * In making a decision in any action brought under subsection (a), a court of the United States is not bound by, but may take into consideration, a final decision of a binational panel or extraordinary challenge committee convened pursuant to article 1904 of the NAFTA or of the Agreement.
+  * In making a decision in any action brought under subsection (a), a court of the United States is not bound by, but may take into consideration, a final decision of a binational panel or extraordinary challenge committee convened pursuant to article 1904 of the Agreement or article 10.12 of the USMCA.

 #### (c) Liquidation of entries
 * #### (1) Liquidation in accordance with determination